Skip to main content

 Phase 4: Scale (Week 6+).

-Migrate remaining clients to the AI workflow.
+Migrate remaining clients to the new workflow.
 As you do, your team’s capacity opens up.
-Use that capacity to take on new clients without hiring.
+The strategic question — what to do with that reclaimed capacity — is the one that defines what kind of agency you become.

-The multi-client dashboard makes it practical to manage 40, 50, or 60+ brands from one workspace.
+The multi-client dashboard makes it practical to manage 40, 50, or 60+ brands from one workspace with quality consistency across every account.
 Client approval workflows keep clients in the loop without adding communication overhead.

 Most agencies complete the full transition in 6-8 weeks.
 The ones who’ve done it tell me the same thing: “I can’t believe we spent so long doing it the old way.”